What this post is about

 To find out which support strategy is right for you, start by analyzing your needs.
 This is to determine how many support requests reach your organization on average.
 They include messages from customers, suppliers, partners, or even your employees.
 Also, consider through how many channels these requests reach you.

 Too many mailboxes, forms, and absent agents can quickly lead to a mess.
 But this doesn’t have to be your standard!
 With a helpdesk, you can still be contacted by everyone, but structure your communication from scratch.
+Many of our customers found their helpdesk after a thorough (and honest) analysis of their needs.
+And here is how it works:

 Ask yourself the following questions: